-In January 2017, the FASB issued ASU No. 2017 04, Intangibles Goodwill and Other (Topic 350) Simplifying the Test for Goodwill Impairment ("ASU 2017 04"), which will simplify the goodwill impairment calculation by eliminating Step 2 from the current goodwill impairment test.
+In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350) Simplifying the Test for Goodwill Impairment ("ASU 2017-04"), which will simplify the goodwill impairment calculation by eliminating Step 2 from the current goodwill impairment test.
 The new standard does not change how a goodwill impairment is identified.
 The standard will be effective January 1, 2020, with early adoption permitted, and is to be applied prospectively from the date of adoption.
 The Company adopted this standard effective January 1, 2018, and its adoption had no effect on the Company's financial condition or results of operations.

-In January 2017, the FASB issued ASU No. 2017 01, Business Combinations (Topic 805) Clarifying the Definition of a Business ("ASU 2017 01"), which will simplify the goodwill impairment calculation by eliminating Step 2 from the current goodwill impairment test.
+In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805) Clarifying the Definition of a Business ("ASU 2017-01").
 The new standard clarifies the definition of a business to help companies evaluate whether acquisition or disposal transactions should be accounted for as asset groups or as businesses.
 The Company adopted this standard when it became effective on January 1, 2018, and its adoption had no effect on the Company's financial condition or results of operations, although it was applied in the Company's determination that the Merger should be accounted for as a business combination.